akshay0611/HealWell/README.md

 # Heal Well 🏥

 Welcome to the **Heal Well** project repository!
-Heal Well is a hospital management website designed to provide a seamless user experience for managing healthcare services at a hospital based in New Delhi.
+Heal Well is a hospital management platform designed to improve healthcare services, offering an efficient user experience for both patients and staff.
+This platform is ideal for hospitals in New Delhi, streamlining processes like appointment management, blog creation, and staff scheduling.

 ## Table of Contents 📚